Strivin0311/llms-learning/modeling/fine-tune/peft.md

 # Parameter-Efficient Fine-Tuning (PEFT)
-*Here's some resources about PEFT on LLMs*
+*Here's some resources about PEFT strategies for LLMs*

 #### S-LoRA: Serving Thousands of Concurrent LoRA Adapters [`UNREAD`]